TristanGramsch/TristanGramsch.github.io/assets/Designing_your_life/Chapter 1. Start where you are.md

-Chapter 1.
-Start where you are  - Copy

 # What is life design?
 Life design is a huge toolbox.
 It's where you get the right words to keep going.
 Wherever you are going.
 Life design has allowed me to grow towards the profiles I like.
 Meaning that, it has allowed me to resemble the people I admire.

 Some might say life design is a tool of capitalism.
 That it produces greedy profiles.
 That might be true.
 But it can also produce ungreedy profiles.
 Open source profiles.
 Or my personal goal: data science for social good.

-Life design requieres time and study.
+Life design requires time and study.
 In exchange, life design brings much energy and thrive.
 It has helped me to flow.
 It can help you flow as well.

 # Where are you?
-The first step to life design is to acknowldege where you are.
+The first step to life design is to acknowledge where you are.
 Because we are designing where to go.

 If you hear voices of criticism, that's ok.
 And if you feel doubt, that's ok too.
 People feel doubt often.
 I know I have.
 And I am a perfectly productive and healthy member of society.
 There is nothing wrong with that.